Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

-\Cref{tab:aggte} reports aggregated treatment effect measures.
-Allowing for dynamic treatment effects is perhaps the most useful for our study.
+Panel (a) of \Cref{tab:aggte} reports aggregated treatment effect measures.
+First, we consider how the effect of increasing the minimum changes by the amount of time that the policy has been in place.
 These parameters paint largely the same picture as the group-time average treatment effects.
-The effect of increasing the minimum wage on teen employment appears to be negative and getting stronger the longer states are exposed to the higher minimum wage.
+The effect of increasing the minimum wage on teen employment appears to be negative and increasing in magnitude the longer states are exposed to the higher minimum wage.
 In particular, in the first year that a state increases its minimum wage, teen employment is estimated to decrease by 2.7\%, in the second year it is estimated to decrease by 7.1\%, in the third year by 12.5\%, and in the fourth year by 13.6\%.
-Notice that the last two dynamic treatment effect estimates are exactly the same as the estimates coming from Illinois alone because Illinois is the only state that is treated for more than two years.
-These results are robust to keeping the treated group constant to make sure that selective treatment timing does not bias the results (see the row in \Cref{tab:aggte} labeled `Selectivity and Dynamics').
-When we restrict the sample to only include groups with at least two years of exposure to treatment (and only considering the first two periods of exposure which keeps the groups constant across length of exposure), we estimate that the effect of minimum wage increases in the first period of exposure is 2.7\% lower teen employment and 7.1\% lower teen employment in the second period.\footnote{Notice that these estimates are exactly the same as in the first two periods for the dynamic treatment effect estimates that do not condition on the group remaining constant.
-The reason that they are the same for the first period is coincidental; the estimated effect of the minimum wage in 2007 for the group of states first treated in 2007 is 2.76\% lower teen employment which just happens to correspond to the estimated effect in the latter case.
-For the second period, they correspond by construction.}
+Notice that the last two dynamic treatment effect estimates are exactly the same as the estimates coming from Illinois alone because Illinois is the only state that is treated for at least two years.
+These results are robust to keeping the composition of groups constant by ``balancing'' the groups across different lengths of exposure to the treatment (see the row in \Cref{tab:aggte} labeled `Event Study w/ Balanced Groups').
+When we restrict the sample to only include groups that had a minimum wage increase for at least one full year (i.e., we keep groups 2004 and 2006 but not 2007), we estimate that the effect of increasing the minimum wage on impact is 2.7\% lower teen employment and 7.1\% lower teen employment one year after the increase.\footnote{Notice that these estimates are exactly the same as in the first two periods for the dynamic treatment effect estimates that do not hold the composition of groups constant across different lengths of exposure.
+The reason that they are the same for initial exposure is coincidental as the results holding group composition constant do not include the group first treated in 2007 (the estimated effect of the minimum wage in 2007 for the group of states first treated in 2007 is 2.76\% lower teen employment which just happens to correspond to the estimated effect for the balanced groups).
+On the other hand, for the second period, they correspond by construction because both estimates only include the groups first treated in 2004 and 2006.}